Changing Flyways–a Checklist for Birders on the Move

 #4 Check Out the New Surroundings

 We later visited Fossil Falls.
 This was a great geological learning trip, but also a lesson in birding.
 Tiny birds live in this rocky terrain.
 Someone trained to watch for movement will see them if they are careful.
 The desert was blessed with a day of rain the week I arrived.
-Two weeks later, we could still find water in worn holes were the Owens river flowed through Fossil Falls ages ago (picture includes).
+Two weeks later, we could still find water in worn holes were the Owens river flowed through Fossil Falls ages ago (picture included).
 Where there is water, even just a little, there will be birds.
-This goes for the hidden canyons where many birds winter to.
+This goes for the hidden canyons where many birds winter too.
 I have visited only one so far and found Long-eared Owls, warblers, and a Ruby-crowned Kinglet.

 The Inyo National forest is also close by for day tripping.
 So far, we have been to South lake, west of Bishop Ca and the Bristle-cone Forest, 11,000 feet above sea level.
 I had not seen such beautiful alpine scenic beauty since leaving Washington State.
 Imagine a clear lake nestled 8000 or more feet above sea level.
 Never mind imagining, I have included a picture of it for you.